2025–2026 Russian fuel crisis: Ukrainian drone strikes in 2025

+A substantial increase in targeted attacks by Ukraine on Russian energy infrastructure began in the second half of 2025.
 According to media reports, Ukraine carried out over a dozen drone attacks on Russian oil infrastructure between 2 and 24 August, the majority of them striking facilities in Ryazan Oblast and Volgograd Oblast in southwestern Russia.
 On 27 August, Ukrainian media reported that the Ryazan refinery, one of the main fuel arteries to Moscow, had been struck by a powerful explosion.
 Boris Aronstein, an independent oil and gas analyst, said that the Ukrainian drone strikes had caused "the most severe crisis in recent years", adding that the size, coordination and repeated waves of the drones makes Russia unable to repair the refineries before the next attack occurs.
-According to Reuters, Crimea and Russia's far east were the first territories to experience a shortage of gasoline in August.
+According to Reuters, Crimea and Russia's far east were the first territories to experience gasoline shortages in August.